-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 2 Medium Gradable: automatic Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-03 Explain the functions of financial markets and institutions.
 Topic: Financial institution functions

-- 74. Which of the following actions does not help reduce risk? - A. Extending the service warranty for your notebook - B. Converting your money market account to a mutual fund account - C. Contracting to sell your farm produce to the neighborhood grocery - D. Buying Japanese yen now when you plan to study in Japan next year
+74. Which of the following actions does not help reduce risk?

+- A. Extending the service warranty for your notebook - B. Converting your money market account to a mutual fund account - C. Contracting to sell your farm produce to the neighborhood grocery - D. Buying Japanese yen now when you plan to study in Japan next year

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 2 Medium Gradable: automatic Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 2 Medium Learning Objective: 02-03 Explain the functions of financial markets and institutions.
 Topic: Financial institution functions

-75. Insurance companies primarily reduce an individual's risk by:
+- 75. Insurance companies primarily reduce an individual's risk by:

 - A. transporting that risk forward in time.

 - B. providing payment services.

 - C. spreading that risk across many individuals.

 - D. providing low-interest-rate loans.

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 2 Medium Gradable: automatic Learning Objective: 02-02 Understand the basic structure of banks, insurance companies, mutual funds, and pension funds.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-02 Understand the basic structure of banks; insurance companies; mutual funds; and pension funds.
 Topic: Financial institution functions

-- 76. Which of the following information is not provided by the financial markets? - A. The price of six ounces of gold - B. The cost of borrowing \$500,000 for 5 years - C. Microsoft's earnings in 2013 - D. The cost of one million yen in U.S. dollars
+76. Which of the following information is not provided by the financial markets?

+- A. The price of six ounces of gold - B. The cost of borrowing \$500,000 for 5 years - C. Microsoft's earnings in 2013 - D. The cost of one million yen in U.S. dollars

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 2 Medium Gradable: automatic
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 2 Medium Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+Topic: Financial institution functions

-77. A capital investment that generates a 10% rate of return is worthwhile if:

-- A. corporate bonds of similar risk offer 8% rates of return. - B. corporate bonds of similar risk offer 11% rates of return. - C. top-quality corporate bonds offer 10% rates of return. - D. the expected rate of return on the stock market is 12%.
+- 77. A capital investment that generates a 10% rate of return is worthwhile if: - A. corporate bonds of similar risk offer 8% rates of return. - B. corporate bonds of similar risk offer 11% rates of return. - C. top-quality corporate bonds offer 10% rates of return. - D. the expected rate of return on the stock market is 12%.

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 1 Easy Gradable: automatic Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 1 Easy Learning Objective: 02-03 Explain the functions of financial markets and institutions.
 Topic: Expected (required) return

-78. The cost of capital:

-- A. is the expected rate of return on a capital investment. - B. is an opportunity cost determined by the risk-free rate of return. - C. is the interest rate that the firm pays on a loan from a bank or insurance company. - D. for risky investments is normally higher than the firm's borrowing rate.
+- 78. The cost of capital: - A. is the expected rate of return on a capital investment. - B. is an opportunity cost determined by the risk-free rate of return. - C. is the interest rate that the firm pays on a loan from a bank or insurance company. - D. for risky investments is normally higher than the firm's borrowing rate.

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 3 Hard Gradable: automatic Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 3 Haro Learning Objective: 02-03 Explain the functions of financial markets and institutions.
 Topic: Cost of capital-general

-79. Excess cash held by a firm should be:

-- A. reinvested by the firm in projects offering the highest rate of return. - B. reinvested by the firm in projects offering rates of return higher than the cost of capital. - C. reinvested by the firm in the financial markets. - D. distributed to bondholders in the form of extra coupon payments.
+- 79. Excess cash held by a firm should be: - A. reinvested by the firm in projects offering the highest rate of return. - B. reinvested by the firm in projects offering rates of return higher than the cost of capital. - C. reinvested by the firm in the financial markets. - D. distributed to bondholders in the form of extra coupon payments.

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 2 Medium Gradable: automatic Learning Objective: 02-01 Understand how financial markets and institutions channel savings to corporate investment.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-01 Understand how financial markets and institutions channel savings to corporate investment.
 Topic: Goal of financial management

-- 80. One contributing factor to the 2007-2009 financial crisis was the structuring of mortgage loans with: - A. high initial payments, offset by significantly lower payments later. - B. low initial payments, offset by significantly higher payments later. - C. high initial payments, offset by high payments later. - D. very short maturities.
+- 80. One contributing factor to the 2007-2009 financial crisis was the structuring of mortgage loans with: - A. high initial payments, offset by significantly lower payments later. - B. low initial payments, offset by significantly higher payments later. - C. no initial payments, offset by significantly high payments later. - D. equal payments over the life of the loan.